francisco-obregon/airflow-ml-project/README.md

 # 🚀 ML Pipeline with Airflow

 ## 📌 Overview
-This project implements an end-to-end machine learning pipeline using Apache Airflow.
+This project implements a production-style machine learning pipeline using Apache Airflow to automate model training and batch predictions on large datasets.

+The pipeline simulates a real-world scenario where data workflows are orchestrated, models are retrained, and predictions are generated automatically for downstream analysis and decision-making.

 The pipeline automates:
 - Model training
 - Feature persistence
 - Batch predictions over large datasets

+🎯 Problem Statement

+In real-world environments, machine learning models must be continuously updated and applied to new data without manual intervention.

+This project addresses that need by building a reproducible and automated pipeline that ensures:

+Consistent feature generation
+Reliable model retraining
+Scalable batch predictions

 ## 🧠 Architecture